Justin Jackson (basketball, born 1997): Lakeland Magic (2018–2021)

 On June 21, 2018, Jackson was drafted by the Denver Nuggets with the 43rd overall pick in the 2018 NBA draft.
 He was subsequently traded to the Orlando Magic.
 On October 23, 2018, Jackson was included in the training camp roster of the Lakeland Magic.
 On January 9, 2019, the Lakeland Magic announced that Jackson had suffered from a season-ending injury.

 On October 28, 2019, Jackson was included in the training camp roster of the Lakeland Magic.
 On November 5, 2019, Jackson was included in the opening night roster of the Lakeland Magic.
 He never suited up during the 2019–20 season due to the Achilles injury.

 On April 22, 2020, Jackson signed with the Hamilton Honey Badgers, becoming the first NBA draftee to sign in the Canadian Elite Basketball League.
 Jackson was later included in the training camp roster for the Hamilton Honey Badgers, although he never played a game for the team.

 On January 24, 2021, Jackson returned to the Lakeland Magic, where he would win the G League championship.
 In 11 games, he averaged 3.6 points, 2.0 rebounds and 0.7 steals on 11.5 minutes.

 Guelph Nighthawks (2021)

 On April 6, 2021, Jackson signed with the Guelph Nighthawks of the Canadian Elite Basketball League, where he played five games.

 Long Island Nets (2021–2022)

-On October 15, 2021, the Long Island Nets announced that they had acquired the returning right for Jackson from the Lakeland Magic in a five-team trade along with returning right of Devontae Cacok for the returning right for B.J.
+On October 15, 2021, the Long Island Nets announced that they had acquired the returning rights for Jackson from the Lakeland Magic in a five-team trade along with returning rights of Devontae Cacok for the returning rights for B.J.
 Johnson and a first-round draft pick in 2021 NBA G League draft.
 On October 25, 2021, Jackson was included in the training camp roster of the Long Island Nets.
 However, he was waived on January 18, 2022, after suffering a season-ending injury.